amycruiz/Project-1/readme.md

 5. Integrated logging with each command and incorporated user input for command executions, refining the main command menu.

 **History Management Features**
-6. Added detailed logging configurations across files, refined the save_history.py file for correct functionality, and ensured that history commands were correctly invoked by the main CLI.
+6. Added detailed logging configurations across files, refined the save_history.py file for correct functionality, and ensured that history commands were correctly invoked by the main command line interface.

 **Test Coverage and Duplicate Check**
 7. Replaced all print statements with return statements, facilitating more testable functions, and added unit tests for each history functionality.